 - Jerkass Has a Point: Sure, Jay is hardly the most likable of people, but he is fed up of Simon's obsession with Carli and tells him to get over her.
 Eventually, Simon does.

 - Jerkass Realization: Simon gets one during the boat party when he realizes Carli is using him to make James jealous.
 He finally sees Carli for what she is and admits that he made a bad choice in robbing Lucy of her chance to attend the boat party.

 - Kavorka Man: Neil.
 He's extremely thick and yet he seems to get offers left, right and centre!
 Though, to be fair, he's not exactly picky.
 The other guys have to literally drag him away from the next dinner lady who comes onto him.

-- Lack of Empathy: Combined with some arguably correct logic by Will when he discovers the parents of a wheelchair-bound girl have reserved loungers by a pool. ("Hang on.
-You're not disabled, and she doesn't need anywhere to sit!")
+- Lack of Empathy: Combined with some arguably correct logic by Will when he discovers the parents of a wheelchair-bound girl have reserved loungers by a pool. ("Strictly speaking, she doesn't even need another chair!")